-Evaluation: There will be five exams given throughout the semester.
-Each exam (except for the cumulative final exam) will cover 2-3 Units.
-Only the best four scores on these exams will be used to calculate your final grade.
-In addition to the exams, there will be regular participation including series of discussion forums on which your engagement with the course material will be evaluated.
+Evaluation: There will be six papers due throughout the course.
+The best three scores on these papers will be used to calculate your final grade.
+In addition to the exams, there will be some additional participation assignments including a course wiki and a series of discussion forums on which you will be graded, and a cumulative final exam.
 More information on requirements and evaluation of the various types of assignments will be available under a separate "Assignment Guidelines" sheet, posted on Blackboard.